stevehvaughn/lessonbook/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project is deployed on Heroku and can be visited at https://lessonbook.herokuapp.com To get a local copy up and running follow these simple example steps.
+This project is deployed on Heroku and can be visited at https://lessonbook.herokuapp.com <br/>
+To get a local copy up and running follow these steps.

 ### Prerequisites